 Elandess has a distinctive exterior styling with an axe-bow, dark hull and low-slung superstructure.
-The yard had previously explained that the naval architecture was developed in-house with the so-called ‘Atlantic bow’ creating a fine entry point.
+The yard has previously explained that the naval architecture was developed in-house with the so-called ‘Atlantic bow’ creating a fine entry point.
 The name of this feature hints at Elandess's ocean-crossing cruising range, but engine installations and fuel capacity is yet to be released.
-Sea trials are due to commence shortly along the River Weser and North Sea, with delivery scheduled for summer 2018.

 Guest accommodation is split across six staterooms, including an owner’s cabin on the main deck.
-What’s more, the interior fitting was carried out in collaboration with Rodiek, who previously worked with the boatbuilder on the 60 metre Kaiser, which hit the water in 2011.
+The interior fitting was carried out in collaboration with Rodiek, who previously worked with the boatbuilder on the 60 metre Kaiser, which hit the water in 2011.
 It is believed Elandess' name is inspired by the first initials of her two owners.